v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/0404-Deploy Apps using Microsoft Store for Business.md

 ### Scenario

 Now that you have integrated Microsoft Store for Business with Intune, you need to verify that you can successfully deploy the apps to devices.
-You decide to deploy the Translator app to all devices.
+You decide to deploy the Network Speed Test app to all devices.
 Aaron Nicholls has agreed to test out the app to make sure it is deployed successfully.

 ### Task 1: Synchronize Intune with Microsoft Store for Business